explicit-module-boundary-types

 }

-When this option is true, the rule ignores type annotations on the variable of a function expression.
+Whether to ignore type annotations on the variable of a function expression.
+Default: true

 export let arrowFn = () => 'test';